Blocking ads removes funding from us!

 Unknown Google Pay direct debit: what to do next?

 Some of the affected users also report that they had activated 2-factor authentication.
-In addition, there should not have been any unusual login activities in the affected account.
-PayPal and Google are said not to have sent any warning emails about strange activities either.
-Thus, one can rule out that it is due to the user and a possibly insecure account.
-While Google and PayPal currently ProTo find the problem, we currently recommend deleting PayPal as a payment method from Google Pay.
+There were also no unusual login activities in the affected account.
+PayPal and Google are also said to have not sent any warning emails about strange activities.
+This means that it can be ruled out that the problem is the user's fault or that the account is possibly unsafe.
+While Google and PayPal are currently investigating the problem, we currently recommend deleting PayPal as a payment method from Google Pay.
 It is also important to remove any existing links between Google Pay and PayPal.
-It seems to be a Proproblem to act in combination of the two services.
+It appears to be a problem in combination with the two services.

-If money has already been debited, you should make use of PayPal buyer protection.
+If you have already had money debited from your account, you should make use of PayPal buyer protection.
 The majority of affected users were able to get their money back within a few hours.
-Otherwise, there is no further statement on this from PayPal and Google Proproblem We keep you up to date.
+Apart from that, PayPal and Google have not yet made any further statements on this problem.
+We will keep you updated.

 Recommendations for you